DukeLearningInnovation/kits/readme.md

 learn.duke is an attempt to fit [NGDLE](//ngdle.org) into our faculty and student reality here at Duke, an attempt at creating the ideal learning technology future for our users in a lean way.

+> It's kind of like what docker-compose does for devs, but for edtech and faculty. --Michael

 The problem statement and questions below drive [MVP1](https://github.com/DukeLearningInnovation/learn.duke/milestone/1) and are prioritized above the rest of the project.

 The scope of learn.duke is on courses at this time.
 Learning communities may encompass more variety than courses at a later date.